 Availability of Awards

-Please note, international students are not eligible for financial aid at this time.
-Families should expect to contribute to the remaining portion of the program cost as well as other expenses like travel, books, etc
+- International students are not eligible for financial aid at this time.
+Families should expect to contribute to the remaining portion of the program cost as well as other expenses like travel, books, etc.

 - Complete the Admissions Application for the pre-college program you would like to attend.

-- You will be notified by email within five business days of the deadline.
+- You will be notified by email of the amount of the award

-Please see the policies section of this website for a complete list of applicable policies, including the following :
+Please see the policies section of this website for a complete list of applicable policies.